 Family names can be great, but if they’re not great for you, that’s a perfectly valid option.
-And an opportunity to choose another great name that, who knows?, might become a future family name in another generation or three.
+And it creates an opportunity to choose another great name that – who knows? – might become a future family name in another generation or three.

-Did you consider family names for your children?
+Did you embrace or avoid family names for your children?

 First published on October 17, 2014, this post was revised and updated on July 9, 2020.